Skip to Main Content

 The Trattoria Format and What It Means for the Visit

-The trattoria format, as it persists in Italian cities and in a handful of American restaurants that take the model seriously, is not primarily about the menu.
-It is about a particular pacing, a kitchen that spans antipasti and pasta and secondi alongside its pizza, and a room that functions at midday and in the evening rather than only during the peak dinner window.
+The trattoria format is about a kitchen that spans antipasti, pasta, secondi, and pizza, with service at midday and in the evening.
 Zero Otto Nove operates with split-shift hours across the working week: lunch runs noon to 3pm Monday through Friday, with dinner service picking up at 5pm.
 Friday and Saturday evenings extend to 10:30pm.
 Sunday operates on a single later block, 4 to 9pm, which suits a more leisurely end-of-week visit.

 That lunch service is worth noting in a city where many serious pizza operations skip midday entirely or run shortened formats.
 A noon-to-3 window at 15 West 21st Street puts the restaurant in range of the Flatiron and Chelsea office population, but the kitchen's Campanian seriousness means this is not a lunch-counter operation.
 The trattoria format implies a full midday meal is available, not just a quick slice.